-The inactivated poliovirus vaccine (IPV) is usually given at ages 2 months, 4 months, 6–18 months, and 4–6 years.
+Children usually get the inactivated poliovirus vaccine (IPV) at ages 2 months, 4 months, 6–18 months, and 4–6 years.

-Though the oral poliovirus vaccine (OPV) is still used in many parts of the world, it has not been used in the United States since 2000.
+The oral poliovirus vaccine (OPV) is a weakened live vaccine that is still used in many parts of the world, but hasn't been used in the United States since 2000.
 Using IPV eliminates the small risk of developing polio after receiving the live oral polio vaccine.

 The vaccine offers protection against polio, which can cause paralysis and death.

-Side effects include fever and redness or soreness at the site of injection.
+Side effects include fever and redness or soreness at the injection site.
 There is a very small chance of an allergic reaction with any vaccine.

 The vaccine is not recommended if your child:

-- has a severe allergy to neomycin, streptomycin, or polymyxin B
+- has a severe allergy to the antibiotics neomycin, streptomycin, or polymyxin B

-- had a severe allergic reaction to a previous IPV shot
+- had a serious allergic reaction to an earlier IPV shot

-IPV may cause mild fever, and soreness and redness at the site of the injection for several days.
-Depending on your child's age, pain and fever may be treated with acetaminophen or ibuprofen.
-Check with your doctor to see if you can give either medication, and to find out the appropriate dose.
+IPV may cause mild fever, and soreness and redness where the shot was given for several days.
+Check with your doctor to see if you can give either acetaminophen or ibuprofen for pain or fever and to find out the right dose.

-- Call if you aren't sure whether the vaccine should be postponed or avoided.
+- You aren't sure whether the vaccine should be postponed or avoided.